1427 Clarkview Road 300 B-1, Baltimore, MD 21209

 Why Not All Scleral Lenses Are the Same

 Some patients achieve good vision with standard scleral lenses, while others continue to experience visual symptoms such as glare, halos, ghosting, or reduced sharpness.
-This is often due to higher-order aberrations (HOAs)—subtle distortions that are not fully corrected with traditional lens designs.
+This is often due to higher-order aberrations (HOAs) – subtle optical distortions that are not fully corrected with traditional lens designs.

 This is why customization matters.

-Why Scleral Lenses May Not Be Working as Expected
+Why Your Scleral Lenses May Not Be Working as Expected

 There are several reasons why scleral lenses may not provide optimal results, including: